MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 ### Connect to streaming dataflows from Power BI Desktop

-With the July 2021 release of Power BI Desktop, a new connector called **Power Platform Dataflows* is available for you to use.
+With the July 2021 release of Power BI Desktop, a new connector called **Dataflows** is available for you to use.
 As part of this new connector, for streaming dataflows, you'll see two tables that match the data storage previously described.

 To connect to your data for streaming dataflows: